ONSdigital/es-imputation-sg/README.md

 **Name of Lambda:** imputation_calculate_imputation_factors_method.

 **Intro:** Calculates imputation factor for each question, in each aggregated group.
-Factors are calculated depending on the Region,Land or Marine,Count of refs within cell.
+Factors are calculated depending on the Region, Land or Marine, Count of refs within the cell.

 **Inputs:** JSON string from wrangler with the needed columns.